lgw2/lgw2.github.io/_teaching/csci127-summer-2020/labs/lab7.md

 2 points - Your program's output matches the output format of the transcript above (1 point for each type of difference up to 2 points).

 ## Grading turnaround
-All labs graded with scores recorded in BrightSpace no later than lab time (2pm) the following day.
+All labs graded with scores recorded in BrightSpace no later than office hours the following class day.